Weaving a Tapestry

 Weekly Friday 3 PM to 4:30 PM disc golf v-beer Zoom meeting

-The Whole Food Plant Based (WFPB) Covenant Group meets via Zoom every Saturday at 2:30 pm, and once per month on the last Saturday at Dawn and Elisa's house.
+The Whole Food Plant Based (WFPB) Covenant Group meets via Zoom every Saturday at 2:30 pm.
 Our mission is learning more about WFPB eating, cooking, recipe-sharing, and supporting each other in our healthy lifestyle journeys.
 We are currently viewing each of the 40 video presentations each week from the Holistic Holiday at Sea cruise which several of our members recently enjoyed, along with discussion, and monthly sharing potluck WFPB snacks.
 Please contact wfpb@uutapestry.org if interested in joining us.

 Thank you for your interest and readership...